grelade/RL_gridworld/README.md

-# RL_gridworld
+# RL_gridworlds
-User friendly code to see Reinforcement Learning algorithms at work in a set of gridworld environments.
-Gridworld environments are a subset of elementary yet nontrivial playground environments to test RL ideas.
-Implemented gridworlds are based on the Example 6.5 and Exercise 6.6 from the book "Reinforcement Learning:an introduction" by Sutton and Barto.
+User friendly code to track Reinforcement Learning algorithms at work in a set of simple gridworld environments.
+Has a simple interpreter for creating own environments via plain text.
+Contains several playgrounds based on the Example 6.5 and Exercise 6.6 from the book "Reinforcement Learning:an introduction" by Sutton and Barto.
+Implemented variants of SARSA and Q-learning algorithms.

 ## How to start?
-To start a simple learning just run
+To start an agent learning an environment just run
 ```
-python gridworld_learn.py
+python RL_gridworlds.py
 ```
-which learns a pure gridworld environment with SARSA algorithm.
+which runs a SARSA algorithm on a [envs/simple.txt] environment.

 ### What is going on?
 Agent starts on the green cell and should move to the blue field.
 Each movement gives a reward of -1 and so the task is to find the shortest path.

 There are four environments implemented:
 * **pure gridworld**

 The agent can move up/down/left and right.
 Besides the initial and final cells, world is featureless.